Believe (Cher song): Writing

 A demo of "Believe", written by Brian Higgins, Matthew Gray, Stuart McLennen and Timothy Powell, circulated at Warner Records for months.
-According to producer Mark Taylor, "everyone loved the chorus but not the rest of the song".
-Warner chairman Rob Dickins asked the production house Dreamhouse to work on it; their goal was to make a dance record that would not alienate Cher fans.
-Two more writers, Steve Torch and Paul Barry, joined and completed a version that Dickens and Cher were happy with."
+Higgins offered the demo to the English indie dance band Saint Etienne, who turned it down.
+According to the producer Mark Taylor, "everyone loved the chorus but not the rest of the song".
+The Warner chairman, Rob Dickins, asked the production house Dreamhouse to work on it; their goal was to make a dance record that would not alienate Cher fans.
+Two more writers, Steve Torch and Paul Barry, completed a version that Dickins and Cher were happy with.

-Though she is not credited as a songwriter, Cher said she contributed the lines 'I need time to move on, I need love to be strong / I've had time to think it through and maybe I'm too good for you".
-According to Cher, "I was singing [the song] in the bathtub, and it seemed to me the second verse was too whiny.
-It kind of pissed me off, so I changed it.
-I toughened it up a bit."
+Cher rewrote the lyrics in the second verse to make the character more assertive: 'I need time to move on, I need love to feel strong / 'Cause I've had time to think it through and maybe I'm too good for you".
+Cher felt the song was "too whiny" and wanted to "toughen it up a bit".
+She said: "A girl can be sad in one verse, but she can’t be sad in two verses."
+In 2023, she said she regretted not asking for a songwriting credit.

 Recording

-"Believe" was recorded in mid-1998 in Kingston upon Thames, London, at the Dreamhouse studio operated by Metro Productions.
+"Believe" was recorded in mid-1998 at the Dreamhouse studio operated by Metro Productions in Kingston upon Thames, London.
 It was assembled with Cubase VST on an early model Power Macintosh G3, with synthesizers including a Clavia Nord Rack and an Oberheim Matrix 1000.
 Cher's vocals were recorded on three TASCAM DA-88 digital audio recorders with a Neumann U67 microphone.

-The effects on Cher's vocals were achieved using the pitch correction software Auto-Tune.
+Cher's vocals were processed using the pitch correction software Auto-Tune.
 Auto-Tune was designed to be used subtly to correct sharp or flat notes in vocal performances; however, Taylor used extreme settings to create unnaturally rapid corrections, thereby removing portamento, the natural slide between pitches in singing.
 Taylor said it was "the most nerve-wracking part of the project", as he was not sure how Cher would react.
-She approved and insisted the effect remain when Warner wanted it removed.
+She insisted the effect remain when Warner wanted it removed.
 In an attempt to protect their method, the producers initially claimed it was achieved using a vocoder.
-The effect was widely imitated and became known as the "Cher effect".
+Before Believe, Auto-Tune use was a closely held secret.
+The manual accompanying Auto-Tune's fifth-release version describes the zero speed setting is as the Cher Effect.

 Composition

-"Believe" is a dance-pop and electropop song.
-It contains uncredited samples of "Prologue" & "Epilogue" performed by the Electric Light Orchestra.
+"Believe" is a Eurodance, europop, dance, dance-pop and electropop song.
 The track was recorded in the key of F major with a tempo of 133 beats per minute.
-The song follows a chord progression of F–C–Gm–B–F–Am7–Gm–Dm, and Cher's vocal range spans from the low note of F3 to the high note of C5.
+The song follows a chord progression of F–C–Gm–B–F–Am7–Gm–Dm, and Cher's vocal range spans from F3 to C5.